-Experienced Divorce Mediation Attorneys in NJ and NY
+Experienced Divorce Mediation Attorneys In NJ And NY

 Divorce Mediation is a family-centered process in which an impartial third party meets with a divorcing couple to help them reach a mutual and informed agreement for the terms of their separation, divorce or post-divorce dispute.

-Mediation acknowledges that divorce is an emotional and legal event, and provides a safe setting for parties to communicate their needs and interests with each other while focusing on principled problem solving such as fairness, self-determination and the best interest of all family members.
+Divorce mediation acknowledges that divorce is an emotional and legal event, and provides a safe setting for parties to communicate their needs and interests with each other while focusing on principled problem solving such as fairness, self-determination and the best interest of all family members.

 Through this collaborative environment, couples negotiate their own agreement and, in the process, develop the tools for resolving future differences.
 Conflict can cause the productive airing of differences and can lead to creative solutions that address the changing needs of all family members.

 Mediation encourages people to avoid past patterns and “getting stuck” in what went wrong in the past.
 Instead, parties focus on what they want for themselves and their children.
-Qualified mediators help couples shift into new and productive ways of communicating and problem solving, even while they are working towards their divorce.
+Qualified mediators help couples shift into new and productive ways of communicating and problem-solving, even while they are working towards their divorce.

 Moderate fees are based on hourly rates and payable after each session.
 There is no up-front retainer.
-Mediation takes significantly less time than litigation and because both parties pay one mediator instead of two advocates, the total cost will be substantially less than hiring separate lawyers in an adversarial process.
+Divorce mediation takes significantly less time than litigation and because both parties pay one mediator instead of two advocates, the total cost will be substantially less than hiring separate lawyers in an adversarial process.
 A typical comprehensive mediated divorce takes 4-5 sessions, whereas a typical litigated divorce can take years.

 After a discussion to understand the mediation process, the couple, with the help of the mediator, begin by discussing each spouse’s concerns and interests.
 They gather any necessary information and determine criteria for making decisions.
-Step by step, the couple, having a chance to be fully heard, and to listen to each other, decides on the type of agreement they seek.
+Step-by-step, the couple, having a chance to be fully heard, and to listen to each other, decides on the type of agreement they seek.
 The goal is to find a “win-win” result; a comprehensive settlement good for both spouses and their children.

 Lawyers can help their client understand the law and make informed agreements.
 It is recommended that before the final agreement is signed, each party consult an independent attorney to review the mediated agreement.